 The Annual Meeting of the Association is held in Association rooms at the College on Tuesday of Commencement Week at 4 o'clock P. M., and the meeting is usually followed by a collation.
 Membership dues are one dollar a year.

-Resident alumni of Baltimore and New York also

-hold an annual banquet in February.
+Resident alumni of Baltimore, New York and Philadelphia, hold an annual mid-winter banquet.

 Graduates

 All graduates are requested to keep the President informed of any change in their address.